yulesa/glaciers/README.md

     - `read_new_abi_file(abi_file_path)`
     - `read_new_abi_json(abi, address)`

-- In the second step, raw data from function calls or events is matched with the ABI items created in Step 1.
-Glaciers employs a simple LEFT JOIN using the hash as the key to associate the raw log data with the corresponding ABI information.
+- In the second step, raw data from function calls or events matches the ABI items created in Step 1.
+Glaciers employ a simple LEFT JOIN using the hash as the key to associate the raw log data with the corresponding ABI information.
 After the join, each row is decoded using a User Defined Function (UDF), producing decoded columns that are added to the schema.
 Glaciers offers functions to decode multiple files in a folder, single files translated to dataframes.

     Available functions:
     - `decode_log_folder(log_folder_path, abi_df_path)`